Last Updated on January 28, 2021

 Since I started using a plucker I can’t imagine butchering chickens without one.
 And if you raise chickens and process them yourself, you’ll be blown away at how much easier processing chickens can be with one.

-With that being said, here are our favorites.
+With that being said, here are our favorites that you can buy on Amazon.

 Best Chicken Plucker Overall